Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central create -f article.json -o json -y
 ```

-Now that each article is created we need to assemble these into a document.
-We can get the list of created articles by running the following command which is querying for all articles in the scope of the product name:
+Now that each article is created, assemble them into a document.
+Run the following command to querying for all articles in the scope of the product name:

 ```bash
 #!/bin/bash